Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 Are you wondering why you're not motivated to journal?
 Maybe it feels like journaling simply isn't working out for you.
 Don't worry - you can get your motivation back and reap all the rewards of journaling with this easy fix.
 And it won't feel like just another thing to add into an already busy day!

 To fix this, simply change your type of journaling - I explain more about this below.
 First a concrete example though, so you can see how I went from no interest in journaling to it becoming a huge help in my life - just by changing the style of journaling I was doing.
+You can reap the rewards of this in your life too.
+So don't worry if you're struggling with your journal, this is something you can fix.

 A real-life example